Embedded-System-Lovers/teensy-4_nxp_iMXRT1062/README.md

 Features include:
   - boot through the board's standard bootloader,
+  - PLL frequency increased to 600 MHz,
   - timebase derived from `SysTick`,
-  - PLL frequency increased to 600 MHz,
   - blinky LED show with adjustable frequency,
-  - implementation in C++17/C11 with absolute minimal use of assembly.
+  - implementation in C++20/C11 (and beyond) with absolute minimal use of assembly.

 A clear and easy-to-understand build system based on GNUmake completes this fun and educational project.